CSCI265MacroHard/CSCI265/Documentation/design.md

 ### Custom NPCs:

 ### BruceNPC:
+- When Interacted with, he will change from a standing sprite to a speaking sprite where he will introduce himself as the shopkeeper.
+- He will react with a shop menu with the different powerups, add-ons and other purchasable items for tickets.
+- For more information go to Ticket Shop, Chapter 9.

+### NateNPC:
--When Interacted with, he will change from a standing sprite to a speaking sprite where he will chat with you about games in the arcade.
+- When Interacted with, he will change from a standing sprite to a speaking sprite where he will chat with you about games in the arcade.
 He will simply ask questions and record the answers later to be used as feedback for improvements of the arcade.
--If the player picks specific dialogue, Bruce will react by giving a special record to add to the jukebox
+- If the player picks specific dialogue, Bruce will react by giving a special record to add to the jukebox

-### NateNPC:
--When interacted with, he will change from a hunched over sprite to a scared sprite.
-He will start a dialogue which will span for a long long long time.
--If the player tries to leave the dialogue, Nate will then follow the player for some time

 ### AlisterNPC:
-When interacted with, he will bring about a tutorial of sorts for the player to get to grips with how to play games in the arcade and help with information on the arcade.
+- When interacted with, he will bring about a tutorial of sorts for the player to get to grips with how to play games in the arcade and help with information on the arcade.

 [//]: # (////////////////////CHAPTER ENDS////////////////////)